OpenStackOnRaPi/ostackinstall/README.md

       **Remark 1**: the original version of init-runonce script is generated by the command `kolla-ansible post-deploy`.
 It is stored as /path/to/ouur/venv/share/kolla-ansible/init-runonce.
 We have to use slightly modified version of the script to match the requirements/limitations of our Raspberry Pi platform (e.g., we need aarch64 image, we can afford only quite small VM flavors, etc.).

-      **Remark 2**: currently, the tested and recommended settings are `<kolla-ansible-release>=2023.1` and `<flavor-os-name>=cirros`, so to run the recommended version use file `init-runonce.2023.1.cirros`:
+      **Remark 2**: currently, the tested and recommended settings are `<kolla-ansible-release>=2025.1` and `<flavor-os-name>=cirros`, so to run the recommended version use file `init-runonce.2023.1.cirros`:

       - run the script
       ```bash
-      ./init-runonce.2023.1.cirros
+      $ ./init-runonce.2025.1.cirros

-      # or
+      # or (for 2023.1)
-      ./init-runonce.2025.1.cirros
+      $ ./init-runonce.2023.1.cirros
        ```

 > [!Note]
 > Script `init-runonce` illustrates the use of several `openstack client` commands in bash.
 It is recommended to analyse it, possibly even echo-ing openstack client commands to see how they look like in plain.
 It may help you write your own commands if such a need arises in the future.
 Remember that `init-runonce` is designed to be run "as is" only **once** and subsequent runs will generate errors because of all constructs having already been created.
 In such a case free experimenting with it should depend on echo-ing openstack commands (to display them as ready-to-run strings) at the same time suppressing in the script the execution of the commands in OpenStack.

-After running `./init-runonce.20xy.z`, the external and tenant networks, VM image, VM flavors and the default security group settings are created and ready for use.
+After running `./init-runonce.20xy.z`, the following OpenStack objects are created and ready for use: the external and tenant networks, VM image, several VM flavors (we have adjusted their properties for Raspberry Pi) and the default security group settings.
 The first server instance can now be created in the following two steps:

   * source `admin-openrc.sh` script to enable python-openstackclient
     ``` bash
-    source /etc/kolla/admin-openrc.sh
+    $ source /etc/kolla/admin-openrc.sh
     ```
   * run the VM from openstack command line client
     ```
     openstack --os-cloud=kolla-admin server create --image cirros --flavor m1.tiny --key-name mykey --network demo-net cirros1
     ```
-    - the following is only for our record, do not run it unless you have other images prepared by yourself
+    - the following is only for our record, do not run it unless you have respective images (hou have to prepare them by yourself)
       ```bash
-      ./init-runonce.2023.1.alpine
+      $ ./init-runonce.2025.1.alpine
       openstack --os-cloud=kolla-admin server create --image alpine --flavor m1.large --key-name mykey --network demo-net alpine1
       ```
       ```bash
-      ./init-runonce.2023.1.ubuntu
+      $ ./init-runonce.2025.1.ubuntu
       openstack --os-cloud=kolla-admin server create --image ubuntu --flavor m1.medium --key-name mykey --network demo-net ubuntu1
       ```

   * check the status of the instance
     ```
-    openstack server list
+    $ openstack server list
     ```

   * now you can ssh to the instance; both password and key authentication work for ther cirros (the key was installed in the `openstack create` command you run above); the user is `cirros` and the passoword is `gocubsgo`